hnuzhy/BiRoMan/README.md

   </tr>
 </table>

 ## ● Platform 1: [DualArmAubo](./DualArmAubo)

-This is a platform with a contralateral dual-arm manipulator, a Kingfisher R-6000 binocular camera and two DH-Robotics PGI-80-80 parallel grippers.
+**This is a platform with a contralateral fixed-base dual-arm manipulator, a Kingfisher R-6000 binocular camera and two DH-Robotics PGI-80-80 parallel grippers.** Specifically, this manipulation platform comprises a rectangular workspace (110cm×70cm) with two 6-DoF AUBO-i5 collaborative arms (880mm reach) mounted on opposite short edges of the table.
+This opposing-arm configuration maximizes shared workspace while minimizing self-collision risks, albeit differing from anthropomorphic designs.
+Each arm is equipped with a gripper (80mm max opening, 50mm effective length), controlled in binary states (open/closed).
+Tool length compensation accounts for 160mm absolute length of the gripper.
+The scene perception is provided by a binocular stereo camera (960×540 RGB resolution), mounted 100cm above the table long edge to capture a third-person view of the workspace.
+The calibrated stereo setup reconstructs high-fidelity 3D point clouds using [IGEV](https://github.com/gangweix/igev) or [FoundationStereo](https://github.com/NVlabs/FoundationStereo), eliminating the need for wrist-mounted cameras while ensuring full task visibility.Consequently, we do not employ eye-in-hand cameras at the robot end-effectors.

 ## ● Platform 2: [DualArmRokae](./DualArmRokae)

-This is a platform with a semi-humanoid dual-arm manipulator, a Kingfisher R-6000 binocular camera and two Jodell Robotics RG75-30 parallel grippers.
+**This is a platform with a semi-humanoid fixed-base dual-arm manipulator, a Kingfisher R-6000 binocular camera and two Jodell Robotics RG75-300 parallel grippers.** This dual-arm robotic platform configured in a popular humanoid style.
+It consists of two Rokae xMate CR73 6-DoF collaborative arms (988mm reach), each equipped with a gripper with a max opening of 75 mm.
+A binocular camera is mounted centrally at the head position.
+An anthropomorphic dual-arm configuration is clearly better aligned with human operational habits, making teaching easier and movements more human-like.
+However, its drawbacks include an increased overlapping workspace between the arms and restricted reachability for each individual arm.
+As for the handling of the grippers, the configuration of the binocular cameras, and the point cloud reconstruction methods, they are all similar or identical to those used with the dual-arm Aubo system.

 ## ● Acknowledgement
 We acknowledge the providers of various hardware used in this project, including the [Aubo-i5 robotic arm](https://www.aubo-cobot.com/public/i5product3), [Rokae xMate CR7 robotic arm](https://www.rokae.com/en/product/show/545/xMateCR.html), [DH gripper PGI-80-80](https://en.dh-robotics.com/product/pgi), [Jodell Robotics RG75-300](https://www.jodell-robotics.com/product-detail?id=5), and [kingfisher binocular camera](https://docs.dexforce.com/en/PickWiz/V1.8.3/w138l9kf/).